cececlar/sentify/README.md

 # Verbalyze

-Verbalyze is an application that integrates the Google Cloud Natural Language API to provide text-based linguistic data analysis. and visualization.
+Verbalyze is an application that integrates the Google Cloud Natural Language API to provide text-based linguistic data analysis and visualization.

 ## Setup and Installation